 Equally at home in the jazz and classical idioms, crossover vocalist, recording artist and author, Erica Papillion-Posey is not to be missed on any stage.

-Just off her 2016 break-out role as Clara (Summertime) in the award winning, Aurora Fox Theatre production of Gershwin’s "Porgy and Bess", Ms. Papillion-Posey has recently released her sophomore recording, From the DEEP — June 2017.
-The Louisiana native’s 2015 debut recording, The Standard Reimagined, when jazz… a nostalgic, torch tribute to the era of the elegant, timeless jazz siren, was co-produced by bassist and educator, Ken Walker and accepted for 2016 Grammy nomination.
+Her 2017, sophomore recording, From the DEEP — was well received with her arrangement of Gershwin’s Summertime hitting the UKVibe.org’s Top 20 Favorite Vocal Jazz Tracks of 2017.
+The recording features 5 original compositions like the first single, The War of Art and Tell Me (Tell Me It’s Over) or the unforgettable, titillating, never-done-before, bossa nova arrangement of Bizet’s opera aria classic, the Habanera (L’amour est un oiseau rebelle).
+Her 2015, debut recording, The Standard Reimagined, when jazz, is a nostalgic, 12 track torch tribute to the era of the elegant, timeless, jazz siren and was co-produced by bassist and educator, Ken Walker.
+Both recordings were submitted and accepted for 2016 and 17 Grammy consideration-respectively.
 “Erica Papillion-Posey is best known as a very talented opera singer.
 However...on “The Standard Reimagined” she is also quite the skilled jazz vocalist. ...she does not sound like an opera singer taking the day off.
 While the power and perfect control of her voice is not surprising, since those are essential qualities for an opera singer, her subtlety, understanding of the lyrics and natural swing mark her THE fine jazz performer. ...she caresses the themes while infusing the songs with melodic improvising and appealing personality... with “The Standard Reimagined” the evidence...”— Scott Yanow, jazz journalist/ historian and author of 11 books including: The Jazz Singer, Jazz on Film and Jazz on Record 1917-76

-May 2015, Erica Papillion-Posey made her Boulder Symphony Orchestra debut as Bizet's gypsy, vixen Carmen under the baton of maestro Devin Patrick Hughes.
+In addition to her regular calendar of jazz performances and touring, Papillion-Posey maintains a classical schedule with memorable performances of her 2016 break-out role as Clara (Summertime) in the award winning, Aurora Fox Theatre production of Gershwin’s "Porgy and Bess" while just prior, dazzling audiences in 2015, in her signature role of Bizet’s gypsy vixen, Carmen in her Boulder Symphony Orchestra debut under the baton of maestro Devin Patrick Hughes.
 While making her 2013, professional North American debut with Miami Lyric Opera in what has become her signature role she, “… captured Carmen’s slinky sexiness, radiating allure and trouble...
 She had the vocal power to sing a soft, seductive "Habanera" in a hall-filling, rounded voice, lingering over the phrases as the men in the square watched.
 She snapped off the Spanish-style ornaments of the "Seguidilla", and was especially compelling in the lower register, where Carmen’s sultriness comes through…” [South Florida Classical Review].
-After being hailed, “… the best Carmen this city has seen in decades” [El Nuovo Herald/Miami Herald] the Miami Lyric Opera has engaged Ms. Papillion-Posey for another performance of Carmen in their 2016-17 season...
+After being hailed, “… the best Carmen this city has seen in decades” [El Nuovo Herald/Miami Herald]

 2014, Ms. Papillion-Posey was named a semi-Finalist to the Paris Opera Awards.
 2013 year, she was named a Continuo Arts, Milton Cross Young Artists Winner after being named the organization’s Rising Star Young Artists Winner in 2012.
 Other accolades and awards include first and second place winner of the Vocal Arts Competition of Colorado, respectively in 2005 and 2006, International Lyric Academy of Rome e Viterbo Award, AMICI of Denver Scholarship, Dante Alighieri Music Scholarship Competition, Jeff Bradley Music Scholarship Fund, E. Stoddard Young Endowment Scholarship, Stratton Faulhaber Scholarship, Coulter Norbloom Scholarship Grant and Joseph Docksey Career Development Fund Award.